SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Discussion

-To validate the effectiveness of our strategy of using a concise and robust text caption for guidance, we ablated the text caption length within the MTGC framework on the CLIC2020 dataset.
-We compare scenarios with no text caption and with lengths of 20, 40, and 70 words.
-Results in Table\,\ref{tab:tab2} show any textual caption of any length consistently improves semantic consistency over the no-text baseline.
-Notably, 70-word text caption underperforms compared to the 20-word and 40-word variants.
-The optimal comprehensive performance achieved by 20-word text caption validates our strategy's efficacy: while lengthy text caption offers more detail, they may introduce semantic noise and redundancy.
-Conversely, concise text caption provides robust high-level semantic priors, ensuring macro-semantic consistency while preventing ambiguous details from interfering with model generation.
+\textbf{Influence of Text Caption Length on Semantic Consistency.} To validate the effectiveness of using a concise text caption as the global semantic anchor, we ablate the caption length within the SDGIC framework on CLIC2020.
+We compare four settings: no caption, and captions of 20, 40, and 70 words.
+As shown in Table.\,\ref{tab:caption_length}, adding a text caption consistently improves semantic consistency over the no-text baseline, confirming its role in providing global semantic constraints.
+Notably, the 70-word caption does not outperform the 20-word and 40-word variants.
+This indicates that overly detailed captions may introduce semantic noise and redundancy due to the modality gap.
+In contrast, a concise caption provides robust high-level semantic priors, helping anchor the main objects and scene context while avoiding ambiguous or unnecessary details that may interfere with diffusion-based reconstruction.